pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 :meth:`~torch_frame.data.Dataset.materialize` converts raw data frame in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`.

 .. note::
-    Note that materialization does not preprocess any values.
+    Note that materialization does minimal processing of the original features, e.g., no normalization and missing value handling are performed.
-    We simply convert missing values in categorical :class:`torch_frame.stype` to `-1` and missing values in numerical :class:`torch_frame.stype` to `nan`.
+    :pyf:`Pytorch Frame` converts missing values in categorical :class:`torch_frame.stype` to `-1` and missing values in numerical :class:`torch_frame.stype` to `NaN`.
-    The `NaN` handling and normalization are handled on the model side, in `torch_frame.nn.encoder.StypeEncoder`.
+    We expect `NaN`/missing-value handling and normalization to be handled by the model side via :class:`torch_frame.nn.encoder.StypeEncoder`.

 The :class:`~torch_frame.TensorFrame` object has :class:`torch.Tensor` at its core; therefore, it's friendly for training and inference with PyTorch.
 In Pytorch Frame, we build data loaders and models around :class:`TensorFrame`, benefitting from all the efficiency and flexibility from PyTorch.